Healthy Homes Assessment Tutira

 Home Assessments Tutira for Rental Properties

-There are a myriad of concerns to be able to examine when conducting the home inspection to determine whether your rental property is in compliance with the requirements of the Healthy Homes Standard.
+There are a variety of things to check when conducting an house assessment to see if your rental property is in compliance with the minimal requirements of the Healthy Homes Standard.
 The most common are:

 • Does the house have adequate ventilation?
 This includes extractor fans?

-The repercussions of not having a Healthy home that is in compliance with the Residential Tenancies Act and consequently being in the wrong of the tenancy services ruling could be significant for landlords and property managers.
-For specialist assistance, get in touch now and schedule your rental properties home assessment.
+The consequences of not having the Healthy home in relation to the Residential Tenancies Act and consequently being on the wrong side of a tenancy solutions ruling can be extremely costly for landlords and property managers.
+For expert assistance, get in touch now and schedule your rental properties home assessment.

 home assessments for rental properties